onelineoff/crypto/README.md

 4. Additional unit tests.
 5. Implement decrypter for substitution cipher.
 6. Test Eclipse install from scratch from maven file.
+7. Some methods in StringUtil should be in DictionaryUtil
-7. Test mvn clean install.
+8. Test mvn clean install.
-8. Test mvn javadoc.
+9. Test mvn javadoc.

 # Caveats